-We also look for two to three acres of area that is relatively flat.
-It depends on the size of the property that’s being conveyed, but a lot of times they’ll consist of like a stormwater basin or a creek area and you get a lot of site slope or something that’s fairly unusable.
-Kind of the last area that we really recommend when considering new park spaces is having a clear public access way or multiple access ways, if you can.
-It can be off the right-of-way, but it also needs to feel like its part of the public.
+We also look for two to three acres of relatively flat area.
+It depends on the size of the property that’s being conveyed, but a lot of times, they’ll consist of like a stormwater basin or a creek area, and you get a lot of site slope or something that’s fairly unusable.
+Kind of the last area that we recommend when considering new park spaces is having a clear public access way or multiple access ways if you can.
+It can be off the right-of-way, but it also needs to feel like it’s part of the public.
 By providing multiple access points, you can promote park use and the equity of park use.
 It also provides a more safe connection to any given park, particularly when it’s in a neighborhood, so it doesn’t always feel like you’re in somebody’s backyard.
-By having multiple access points, a broader exposure to the public street or the right-of-way, all those elements provide a better feel for the park and help to provide a better park space that the city’s going to be more interested in acquiring.
+By having multiple access points, broader exposure to the public street, or the right-of-way, all those elements provide a better feel for the park and help to provide a better park space that the city’s going to be more interested in acquiring.

-It’s getting harder and harder to keep construction projects on schedule due to wet times of the year, not having enough construction days when we have these connected rain events.
+It’s getting harder and harder to keep construction projects on schedule due to the wet times of the year and not having enough construction days when we have these connected rain events.
 Can you guys give some explanation or experiences on how you’ve been able to mitigate these schedule impacts and how you like to approach project scheduling in your park projects?

-Communication with the client, parks board, city, or whoever it needs to be, we want to have that communication upfront.
-Whether it’s a new park or just a piece of a park, everyone’s excited with getting this new space created and open to the public as fast as they can.
+Communication with the client, parks board, city, or whoever it needs to be; we want to have that communication upfront.
+Whether it’s a new park or just a piece of a park, everyone’s excited about getting this new space created and open to the public as fast as they can.
 So whenever, it’s the pressure of like, “Oh, we need to get this park open as soon as we can.”
-You know what happens, weather steps in and causes a delay, and that’s not a fun topic to try and step in front of a parks board, in front of your shareholder committee, and say, “Guess what?
-We’re delayed three weeks, because it rained and we didn’t account for it.”
+You know what happens, whether steps in and causes a delay, and that’s not a fun topic to try and step in front of a parks board, in front of your shareholder committee, and say, “Guess what?
+We’re delayed three weeks because it rained, and we didn’t account for it.”
 We want to have those conversations up front and have weather days built into the completion of this project.
 We want to have that conversation with the owner and the shareholder group first.
 We want to be upfront with our clients.
-They need to know that it’s expected and accounted for, weather is not going to be perfect for us for this entire project.
-We know there’s going to be some weather delays, because of what we’re experiencing and have experienced in the past years.
+They need to know that it’s expected and accounted for.
+The weather is not going to be perfect for us for this entire project.
+We know there are going to be some weather delays because of what we’re experiencing and have experienced in the past years.

 One option that we’ve started to talk about is the completion date.
-We need to allow for these additional days due to weather.
+We need to allow for these additional days due to the weather.
 But is there a specific grand opening that needs to be met for this piece of the park or the new park?
 If there is, then we need to maybe start this project a little bit earlier, if we can, to make sure we’re meeting that specific grand opening date.
-Is it possible to move that completion date, back a little bit, to give the contractor a little bit more leeway, to be able to make this project happen in a specified time?
+Is it possible to move that completion date back a little bit to give the contractor a little bit more leeway to be able to make this project happen in a specified time?

 One thing that we’ve seen over and over again is a lack of working days in the spring.
-I think we’ve almost eliminated the opportunity to get a lot of work done in the spring, because we’ve been a little scared about how wet the weather is and how few dry days we have.
-It also makes it pretty difficult to protect some of the work when they open up the site to earthwork and then it sits there muddy and has to be drained.
-Spring seems to be one of the most critical parts of the project and by extending those construction dates out into the fall or even into the following year.
-I think you’re right Clay, we need to make sure we keep that in mind when we set those early schedules.
+I think we’ve almost eliminated the opportunity to get a lot of work done in the spring because we’ve been a little scared about how wet the weather is and how few dry days we have.
+It also makes it pretty difficult to protect some of the work when they open up the site to earthwork, and then it sits there muddy and has to be drained.
+Spring seems to be one of the most critical parts of the project, and extending those construction dates out into the fall or even into the following year.
+I think you’re right, Clay.
+We need to make sure we keep that in mind when we set those early schedules.

-Something that I’ve learned over many years of designing and administering construction when it’s going on, is just to spec local and spec simple.
-That plays into well of other conversations we’ve had on these podcasts about sustainability and climate change.
-The more local you can get for specing products obviously there’s less transit costs and smaller ecological footprint there.
-You’re supporting local businesses and really specing simple, specifying simple designs, easier designs to install obviously makes this whole construction process easier and your designs actually ended up looking better.
-I’m sure you guys can attest to that, to the years of experience you’ve had on site, and making sure designs are followed through.
+Something that I’ve learned over many years of designing and administering construction when it’s going on is just to spec local and spec simple.
+That plays into the well of other conversations we’ve had on these podcasts about sustainability and climate change.
+The more local you can get for specing products, obviously, there are fewer transit costs and a smaller ecological footprint there.
+You’re supporting local businesses and really specing simple, specifying simple designs, easier designs to install obviously makes this whole construction process easier, and your designs actually ended up looking better.
+I’m sure you guys can attest to that, to the years of experience you’ve had on-site and making sure designs are followed through.